pedromn0/my-recipes-milestone-3/README.md

     3. [Acknowledgements](#acknowledgements)

 ## UX

-The UX was idealized to be simple and not distractive, keeping the attention of the user to the functionality of the game.
-However, it is important to accommodate the functionality at the same time that the visuals maint the main idea of the application.
+This project borned from the idea to create a simple but functional tool - online cookbook - to help the user in their regular task to store recipes in a safe place and have access to that information everywhere.
+With this in mind the UX was tought to accomplish that but keeping some visual appeling but at the some point keep things simple and intuitive.

+In that matter Materialize was the choice to keep good visual with vibrant colors and but intuitive user experience.

+Pallete for main aspects as cards and navbars:
+- #c2185b - class pink darken-2 in Materialize
+- ##00e5ff - class cyan accent-3 in Materialize

+Pallete for small details and fonts
+- Black
+- #1a237e - class indigo-text text-darken-4 in Materialize

  After a search period and taking in consideration the user stories it was decided to borrow the palette's colors from the classic Game-boy, bringing a certain feeling of nostalgia and the connection with the main user of this application.

 <p align="center">
 <img src="assets/images/gameboy.png" width="350" height="350">